 A lot to think about and a lot of work ahead

-I knew I had a long road ahead.
+I had a long road ahead.
 I not only had to recruit a team but I also needed to get funding.
-I knew I could find people to help with art but the latter part was going to be a challenge.
+I would likely be able to find artists but the latter part was going to be a challenge.

 Stay tuned for Part 3.
 I’ll present some examples of earlier concept art and models.